India and Himalaya

 Back to the early 1880s.
 The deposit that had been recently laid bare by a landslide is located in a valley of high altitude that required a week of approach walk.
 The value of these gems is not immediately understood but the local maharajah is able to control the extraction.
 In 1888, a geologist delegated by the maharajah finds that the vein is already depleted.

 Another sapphire in a similar fashioning is named The Jewel of Kashmir.
-It weighs 27.68 carats and is estimated HK $ 48M for sale by Sotheby's in Hong Kong on October 7, lot 1860.
+It weighs 27.68 carats and was sold for HK $ 52M by Sotheby's on October 7, 2015, lot 1860.
 Nature achieved the perfect balance between velvety and transparency, in a stunning royal blue hue altogether homogeneous and saturated.

 #AuctionUpdate from HK: This 27.68-carat sapphire ring achieves $6.7m, a record price/carat for a Kashmir #sapphire pic.twitter.com/vkiz7Hc1vO